 Fundamentals and Advanced Techniques in Derivatives Hedging, Bruno Bouchard, Jean-François Chassagneux

-I have not had the chance to read it yet, but I will, hopefully.
+I have not had the chance to read it in any depth yet, but I will soon, hopefully.

 Mathematical biology is a really cool field.
 I have taken a graduate class on dynamical systems that discussed among other things applications to ecology and it was wonderful.
 Here’s a recommendation: